Tu Youyou – First Chinese Woman Won Nobel Prize

 All Things Chinese

-It is not about which culture it belongs — it is the asset of the entire humanity.
-The interest groups in the science or drug sectors should not have an exclusive right to deny people’s access to this heritage, like what the church once did during the dark ages.
+It is not about which culture it belongs to — it is the asset of the entire humanity.
+The interest groups in the science or drug sectors should not have an exclusive right to deny people access to this heritage, like what the church once did during the dark ages.

-The problem is the multinational drug companies … they don’t really want to know there are cheaper and more effective drugs for many diseases …
+The problem is that multinational drug companies … don’t really want to know there are cheaper and more effective drugs for many diseases …

 It’s disputable how much she’s actually responsible for the anti-malaria medication.
 After all, she was a director of one of a couple of teams looking for it.